automatic-ripping-machine/automatic-ripping-machine/README.md

 Please log any issues you find.
 Don't forget to run in DEBUG mode if you need to submit an issue (and log files).
 Also, please note that you are running 2.2_dev in your issue.

+You will also need to visit your http://WEBSERVER_IP:WEBSERVER_PORT/setup
+							&#x26A0; &#x26A0; **!!!WARNING!!!** &#x26A0; &#x26A0;

+Visiting this page will delete your current database and create a new db file.
+You WILL lose jobs/tracks/etc from your database
+This will setup the new database, and ask you to make an admin account.
+Because of the changes to the armui its not possible to view/change/delete entries without logging in.
+Due to these large number of changes to the database its not currently possible to upgrade without creating a new database

 ## Overview